-Serbia mining: The South Serbia is rich in non-metals21.
-April 2014. / Mining
+Serbia mining: The South Serbia is rich in non-metals, Mining

 Ministry of mining indicates that South Serbia is rich in non- metals which can represent a development opportunity for the region.

 Financial turnover of non-metals in the world is now four times greater than financial turnover of metals, said the secretary of the relevant board of mining and non-metal industry in Regional Chamber of Commerce in Nis Slobodan Milosavljevic, speaking about development opportunities for this part of Serbia.

 Area of Aleksinac is rich in oil shale, Zaplanje in calcite, Stara Planina in quality granite, Kopaonik in basalt, there is phosphate in the area of Bosilegrad, Milosavljevic said, commenting on the announcement that the priority of Serbia in the future will be the oil shale exploitation in the area of Aleksinac by issuing concessions, what also said the Minister Zorana Mihajlovic.

 “Foreigners are cautious, they first want the research rights in order to be sure in the reserves volume, the assessments are not sufficient”, said Milosavljevic speaking on oil shale reserves in the area of Aleksinac.

 He does personally declare on estimates that oil shale reserves are about two billion tons of which could provide about 180 million tons of oil.
 Serbia processes and spends, according to previously published data, about four million tons of oil annually.

 “As for oil shale research, the first dating from several decades ago, then the oil was cheap and oil shale exploitation into oil was illusory”, he recalled.
 Now, when the oil price increases, it is certain that many are interested, but they are still in the area of research rights”, says Milosavljevic.